 I figured the first step in order to use a credit card as a useful tool is to obtain (or use one I already have) that has the optimum rewards points tailored to my family.
 Does that mean getting one with cash back? an air miles credit card? a Gas credit card? etc.

 Instead of doing my own research right out of the gate, I contacted the blogger/website owner, Credit Card Chaser.
-CCC was nice enough to ask me a few questions about my credit wants/needs and my life.
+CCC was nice enough to ask me a few questions about my credit wants/needs and my life to help me determine what card I should get to build credit card rewards.

 Information Needed to Create a Credit Card recommendation